Skip to content

 Water

-New Water Treatment Facility - COMING SOON
+New Water Treatment Facility

 To help off-set any shortages and/or pressure reductions that may occur, the city maintains 1 million gallons of water storage.
 Our water operators are fully trained and certified to meet the Illinois Environmental Protection Agency regulations.